thijzert/speeldoos/README.md

 On my machine I installed most of these using the following command: `sudo apt-get install flac lame mktorrent ffmpeg`, but your mileage may vary.

-Currently, the project only exists as a constellation of several small scripts.
+Currently, the project only exists as a constellation of several small scripts, though this is going to change eventually.
 On mac or linux, try running:

     go get -u github.com/thijzert/speeldoos